Amateur Radio Certification Exams

 ExHAMiner V2.5 (2014 04)

 Be certain to download at least one Question Bank from the above page and deposit in the same folder as the program.
-If you are preparing for the advancedd qualification, be sure to download the essential schematics (2014 09) from the same page.
+If you are preparing for the advanced qualification, be sure to download the essential schematics (2014 09) from the same page.

 • Basic Qualification - English (2020 02)